-It is advisable to always refer to "licensed" attorneys with Swiss training and many years of experience, who are also fluent in English and have sufficient knowledge of Swiss and international law and are licensed by all authorities and courts in Switzerland. | Zurich, Basel, Bern, Zug, Geneva, Lausanne, St. Gallen, Winterthur etc.
+It is advisable to always contact “licensed” Swiss lawyers with years of training, experience, fluency in English and sufficient knowledge of Swiss & international law as well as approved by all authorities and courts of appeal in Switzerland. | Zurich, Basel, Bern, Zug, Geneva, Lausanne, St. Gallen, Winterthur, Luzern, Aargau, Schwyz etc.

 Find qualified English Speaking Lawyers with LL.
 M. in Switzerland | Attorneys at Law from Zurich, Bern, Geneva, Lausanne, Basel, St.Gallen, Lugano etc.